abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/azure/azure.md

 ## Check your caller-identity

-If you don't have already done it, use the `az login` command line
+If you have not already done so, run the `az login` command:

 ```
 az login